amethon/www/_reflections/journal2.md

 <b>The Haunting Beauty of Abyssopelagia</b>

-I am writing to you today to share the incredible experience of my recent voyage of discovery to the depths of the ocean, to the mysterious region known as the abyssopelagia.
+I am writing to you today to share the incredible experience of my recent voyage of discovery to the depths of the ocean, to the mysterious region known as Abyssopelagia.

 As you may know, I have always been fascinated by the wonders of the deep, and I have long dreamed of exploring the depths of the ocean and discovering its secrets.
 So when I was offered the opportunity to embark on a deep sea diving expedition, I knew that I could not pass it up.